-Inspect your stand for cracked welds, frayed straps and loose nuts and bolts.
+Inspect your stand for cracked welds, frayed straps, and loose nuts and bolts.
 Be thorough in your inspection because the time you take to look your tree-stand over will help keep you safe.
 A good habit to get into is to strap your tree-stand to a tree about 2 feet off the ground and climb onto it.
 This will allow you to test it at a safe level.

 Use and inspect a proper device for climbing the tree to get to your tree-stand.
 There are several types of climbing sticks and steps on the market that can be used to safely climb the tree.
-I prefer to use strap on climbing ladders.
+I prefer to use a strap on climbing ladders.
 The climbing ladders keep the rungs out away from the tree allowing for better footing while climbing.
 Again check for cracked welds and frayed straps.

-For proper tree-stand safety you need to ensure your safety lines are in top notch condition.
+For proper tree-stand safety, you need to ensure your safety lines are in top notch condition.
 Check your safety harness and safety climbing line for frays and cuts.
 You also want to make sure of the weight each item is safety rated for.
 Test the Prusik knots to ensure they are working as they are supposed to.
 A quick tug on the knots is all you need to do for testing.
 I would test them while on the ground in case they fail.
 You also want to check your buckles for wearing, dry rot or breaks.
-Check the caribiner for bends and breaks while also ensuring that the latch mechanism works as it should.
+Check the carabiner for bends and breaks while also ensuring that the latch mechanism works as it should.

 Set up your equipment properly

 Before you begin setting up your equipment, properly put on your safety harness.
 Now, attach your steps or ladders tight to the tree.
 If there is any access strap I usually tie it back to itself or to the step to keep it out of the way.
 Always attach the steps or ladders close together.
-You do not want to over extend your legs when climbing up or descending down the tree.
+You do not want to overextend your legs when climbing up or descending down the tree.
 This is the main cause of your feet slipping out from under you.

 Once you get your steps or ladders up where you want your tree stand to go you will want to attach your safety climbing line to the tree.